-Paulo Bento can breathe a sigh of relief after seeing his side get level on points with their Scandinavian counterparts, in a result that did not reflect Portugal's dominance.
+Paulo Bento can breathe a sigh of relief after seeing his side get level on points with their Scandinavian counterparts

 Portugal moved to the top of Group H after recording a well-deserved 1-0 victory over Norway, thanks to Helder Postiga's 53rd-minute winner.
 The result now means it is a three-horse race in the group, as Portugal, Norway and Denmark are all tied on 10 points, but the latter two are now behind Paulo Bento's side on goal difference.